 An extensive guide of French Bulldog colors and patterns - TomKings Blog

 If you’re a Frenchie fan, you probably know that this amazing breed comes in a variety of different colors and patterns.
-The first thing you need to know is that there’s a distinction between standard French Bulldog colors like fawn, black, cream and rare colors like blue and lilac that have become really popular in recent years.
-Some of these may look very similar or even identical to an untrained eye, but once you learn the subtle differences you’ll be able to tell the different colors apart.
+The first thing to understand is the distinction between standard and rare French Bulldog colors.

 Is a French Bulldog